-• Session 1: Multiple Choice Test (Listening, Language Use, Reading)

-For the Exemption Exam, students have a separate answer sheet apart from an exam booklet.
+- Session 1: Multiple Choice Test (Listening, Reading and Language Use) For the Exemption Exam, students have a separate answer sheet apart from an exam booklet.
 The answer sheets are graded by an optical device for reliability and security.
 The results of the Exemption Exam are announced on the SFL webpage.
-Students who get a score of 35 or above from the first stage of the exam are entitled to take the second and third sessions.

-Session 2: Writing Exam
+Students who get a score of 35 or above from the first stage of the exam are entitled to take the second and third sessions. - Session 2: Writing Exam

 For Exemption Exam Writing Part, a double-blind marking process is applied.
 Two different instructors assess the same paper without seeing each other's grade.
 If there is a difference of more than 20 points between two graders, a third instructor assesses the paper and the average of all three grades is taken.
-The results of the Exemption Writing Exam are announced on the SFL webpage.
+The results of Exemption Writing Exam are not announced separately.
+However, students can see all their grades as a whole on the SFL webpage when all sessions are completed.